top of page

 There are several ways you can communicate with the school and ways that we communicate with you

-2. TERM PLANNER – to inform parents of events for the term and assist with forward planning.
+1. TERM PLANNER - To inform parents of events for the term and assists with forward planning.

-3. FLIERS – there will be times when information will need to reach parents outside of the Newsletter and this communication will be sent home in the form of a flier.
+2. FLIERS - At times, important information will need to reach parents outside of the newsletter.
+This will be communicated through fliers sent home with students.

-6. PROGRESS REPORTS - Sent out to parents at the end of Terms 2 & 4.
+5. PROGRESS REPORTS - Progress Reports are sent home at the end of Terms 2 and 4.

-9. GENERAL MEETINGS – are scheduled during the year to ensure co-operation and understanding of current topics or as the need arises.
+8. GENERAL MEETINGS - General meetings are scheduled throughout the year to ensure cooperation and understanding of current concerns or queries as the need arises.

 GENERAL INFORMATION